 You do not have to be a member to attend and we welcome anyone who has an interest in what the Friends do or who would like to become more involved!

-PLEASE NOTE: At this time, we must temporarily stop taking adult and children’s book and media donations.
+PLEASE NOTE: We welcome you to drop-off your book donations whenever the Library is open.
 For more information, see the Friends of Cary Library News.

 Cary Library accepts donations of gently used materials in reasonable quantities.
 Some items may be added to the library collection at the discretion of staff.
 Many materials not added to the collection are sold by the Friends of Cary Library in the Elizabeth K. Clark Book Store, at the Children's Book Sale Cart, or during the May and November Book Sales.
 Others are donated to charitable organizations.

 - Travel or Computer books more than 2 years old

 (water, mold, mildew, broken spines, pages missing or falling out)